 Glorious Greens Soup

-1 medium onion, chopped
+- 1 medium onion, chopped

-2 c broccoli florets and stalk
+- 2 cup broccoli florets and stalk

-1 cup frozen peas
+- 1 cup frozen peas

-1/4 – 3/4 tsp ground cumin
+- 1/4 teaspoon ground cumin

-1/4 – 1/2 tsp ground nutmeg
+- 1/4 teaspoon ground nutmeg

-chili flakes to taste
+- chili flakes to taste

 minutes.
 Next add spinach and stir until wilted, about 5 minutes.
 Add beans and peas and stir until heated through.

-Add spices and broth and then puree with an immersion blender to desired consistency.
+- Add spices and broth and then puree with an immersion blender to desired consistency.
 I like to do it until the soup is about three-quarters pureed so there is still some texture there.
 You can also make this soup in your blender but it is about double the capacity of a normal blender so do it in two batches.